dobrovolskiy/rest-test/README.md

 * `DELETE http://localhost:8080/accounts/{id}` to delete account by {id}

 ##### Transfers
-* `GET http://localhost:8080/transfers/` to get list of transfers
+* `GET http://localhost:8080/transfers/?page=0&amp;size=10` to get list of transfers with pagination params
 * `GET http://localhost:8080/transfers/{id}` to get transfer by {id}
 * `POST http://localhost:8080/transfers/` to create transfer between accounts with body for example:
 ```json